gnikyt/gnikyt.github.io/docs/handling-shopify-api-limits-goroutines/index.md

 Using our above semaphore method, we are allowing 15 Goroutines to run concurrently out of the 3,000-3,500 Goroutines, where each upon each Goroutine's completion, the Goroutine will report the remaining points back to the release mechanism, which will determine if a pause is needed before actually issuing the release.

 The result was a success for this project... the inventory updates we're able to complete between 3 1/2 to 4 1/2 minutes without hitting the threshold very often.
 Hopefully this helpful to those looking to do similar.

+I have released this as a Go package, which you can find [here on Github](https://github.com/gnikyt/shopify-semaphore).